darkmatter08/toy-models-for-superposition/README.md

 1. features are sparse,
 2. and RELU cut off is used

-The neural network will entangle these features such that when one feature is detected,
-it will cause a set of entangled features to also be detected.
+The neural network will entangle these features such that when one feature is detected, it will cause a set of entangled features to also be detected.

-The activation function will cut off the weaker features
-and only allow few strong features to pass through.
+The activation function will cut off the weaker features and only allow few strong features to pass through.
-Here feature strength is measured by the magnitude of the vector.
+Here feature strength is measured by the value of the matrix item.

-Normally, without 2 conditions above, in an 2D XY space, you can represent:
-at most 4 features in the direction positive X, negative X, positive Y and negative Y directions
+Normally, with 5 neurons you can represent at most 5 features each with one hot encoding.

+feature 1 = (1,0,0,0,0)
+feature 2 = (0,1,0,0,0)
+feature 3 = (0,0,1,0,0)
+feature 4 = (0,0,0,1,0)
+feature 5 = (0,0,0,0,1)

-Thus the neural network can only learn 4 features which are 90 degrees apart
+But with sparsity and RELU, the neural network will learn different encoding schemes which are correlated.
-and thus only learns Top-4 weighted features from data

-But when Superposition happens, the neural network will
-arrange vector features into a windmill structure like roots of unity,
-squeezing 5 features(2pi/5 angle) or 8 features(2pi/8)
-onto 2d the XY space.

-So when a feature is detected, since the vector features are not 90 degrees(orthogonal)
-another correlated features at the side will also fire
+So when a feature is detected, another correlated features on the same row will also fire.
-but since the features are sparse, it is unlikely that both fired at the same time in reality
+But since the features are sparse, it is unlikely that both fired at the same time in reality.
-the RELU will cut it off which allows the network to squeeze more features
+The RELU will cut off the negative value features resulting in correct encoding and decoding.

-resulting in angles between features to be < 90 degrees (non independent)
+This allows the 5 neurons to pack more than 5 features inside.